ayotundeakinsola/second-milestone-project/README.md

 #### From the Fans perspective:

-* As as a fan, I want to know the revenue a movie generated.
+* As as a movie fan, I want to know the revenue a movie generated.
-* As a fan, I would like to know what year the movie was released.
+* As as a movie fan, I would like to know the number of movies released per year.
-* As a fan, I am interested in the length of the movie.
+* As a movie fan, I am interested in the average length of movie genre.

 #### From the Film critics/publication/curator perspective:

-* As a film critic,  I would love to give goodd recommendation to the fans.
-* As a film critic, I am interested in the runtime of the movie.
+* As a film critic, I am interested in the average runtime of the movie.
-* As a film critic, I am interested in the number of user votes for movies.
-* As a publication, I am interested in the metascore of critics.
-* As a curator, I am intersted in the movie rating.
+* As a curator, I am intersted in the average movie genre rating.

 #### From the Film investor perspective:

-* As an investor, I am interested in knowing which genre is most profitable and which genres cost less to produce.
+* As an investor, I am interested in knowing which genre is most profitable.
-* As an invesor, I am interested in the revenue of movies.
 * As an investor, I am interested in how many movies are produced each year.